guidodemmenie/testresults-dashboard-demo/README.md

 ')
   AS final_result(TestID text, a text, b text, c text, d text, e text, f text, g text, h text, i text, j text);
 ```

+## Acknowledgements
+The idea came up in a client-project where we had a need for a dashboard that is the basis for what is in this demo.

+@bennyvw